NEW! 2012 BRFSS Cognitive Data Released

-One in eight Americans aged 60 and over are experiencing cognitive decline, and over 80 percent of them have not talked to a health care provider about it, according to data released by the CDC.
-Learn more about the data, including state-specific data for 22 states, here.
+One in eight Americans aged 45 and over are experiencing cognitive decline, and 77 percent of them have not talked to a health care provider about it, according to data from the 2012 BRFSS survey in 21 states.
+Learn more about the data, including state-specific data here.

 Surveillance is an essential function of public health.
 It involves collecting data to better understand the extent of a problem and its impact, and to motivate policy makers to address the problem.
 Each year, every state conducts a public health survey through the Behavioral Risk Factor Surveillance System (BRFSS).